 05:30 – 07:30 A magnificent Locarno sunrise

 This is where one feels grateful for everything bestowed.
-Listening to the birds sing their hearts out while watching the sky dance with colors of yellow, orange, and red.
+Listening to the birds sing their hearts out while watching the sky dance with yellow, orange, and red colors.

 Seeing the sunrise is an integral part of my travel plans.
 Sure, I love sunsets like everyone else.
 But you have to work for sunrises.
-It is the magical time when the morning dew lifts off the ground, when grandmas and grandpas get their morning paper and coffee, when early-risers walk their dogs, and when workers prep for their day.
+It is the magical time when the morning dew lifts off the ground, grandmas and grandpas get their morning paper and coffee, early risers walk their dogs, and workers prep for their day.

 Mornings give me energy like Superman and the yellow sun.
 For the non-superheroes, it is like giving Roger Federer a tennis racket and a ball.
 Seeing the sunrise is what I recommend to every curious traveler.
-I recommend it to every tourist in Hawai'i, and to you...
+I recommend it to every tourist in Hawai'i and you...

 07:30 – 09:00 Breakfast on the balcony of Hotel Belvedere